dropwizard/dropwizard/docs/source/getting-started.rst

     The JSON serialization here is done by Jackson, which supports far more than simple JavaBean objects like this one.
-In addition to the sophisticated set of `annotations`__, you can even write your own custom serializers and deserializers.
+In addition to the sophisticated set of `annotations`__, you can even write your custom serializers and deserializers.

 .. __: http://wiki.fasterxml.com/JacksonAnnotations